howsoai/platform-installation-examples/application-tls-termination/README.md

-To fully confirm that the traffic is encrypted, you can use a [debug container](#verifying-tls-traffic-for-kubernetes-services) and capture the traffic between the ingress and the sidecar container.
-TLS Termination at the Application (not Ingress)

 ## Introduction
-Typically Ingress Controllers terminate TLS connections at the edge of the cluster.
+Typically Ingress controllers terminate TLS connections at the edge of the cluster.
 If your security posture requires traffic from the ingress to the application also be encrypted, this guide will explain how, using a fully working local example.

 There are two main aspects to the solution.
-The Ingress Controller must be configured to send encrypted traffic to the relevant Howso Platform services, and the Howso Platform services must be configured to accept this encrypted traffic.
+The Ingress controller must be configured to send encrypted traffic to the relevant Howso Platform services, and the Howso Platform services must be configured to accept this encrypted traffic.

 > Note: Using a [service mesh](../linkerd/README.md) is another way to ensure all traffic (not just ingress to application) is encrypted.
 Service mesh work as a cluster level framework that then require no (or minimal) application changes to encrypt all traffic.